 It’s never too late to start a new hobby.
 With all of the “how to” videos now available on YouTube, it’s easier than ever before to learn something new.

 For mobile elderly seniors, volunteering is a great way to get out and meet new people.
-Volunteering opportunities can be easily found online.
+Volunteering opportunities can be easily found online on sites like Volunteer Match.

 If the community has a community center, talk with the community manager to see if there is an opportunity to put up a flyer and host the club at the community center.